-We have recently launched our 2016 competiton for schools.
+We have now launched our 2016 competiton for schools.
 We are asking students to design a poster depicting events taking place in the capital cities of Europe while the Easter Rising was unfolding in Dublin in 1916, a snapshot of what life was like across Europe at the time of the Easter Rising.
 The prize?
 A trip for 24 students and two teachers from your school to the European Parliament in Strasbourg to take part in Euroscola, a one-day youth parliament for 16-18 year olds.
 Closing date: 18 November, 5.00 pm.

 The 2016 LUX Film Prize has selected the three films in its Official Competition.
 The 10th-anniversary edition of the award will have Leyla Bouzid’s As I Open My Eyes (France/Tunisia/Belgium/United Arab Emirates), Claude Barras’ My Life as a Courgette (Switzerland/France) and Maren Ade’s Toni Erdmann (Germany/Austria/Romania) as the final contenders.